 - 1. Always check for obstacles before operating in a new area. - 2.
 Look ahead and learn to read the terrain.
 Be constantly alert for hazards such as logs, rocks and low hanging branches. - 3.
 Travel slowly and use extra caution when operating on unfamiliar terrain.
-Not all obstacles are immediately visible. - 4.
-Never attempt to operate over large obstacles, such as rocks or fallen trees.
+Not all obstacles are immediately visible. - Never attempt to operate over large obstacles, such as rocks or fallen trees. - 5.
+Always have a passenger dismount before operating over an obstacle that could cause a fall from the vehicle or vehicle tipover.

-Driving in Reverse
+OPERATION Driving in Reverse